mbrezu/Shovel/WebGuessNumber.md

-   and `VmBytecode`; we store the bytecode to make it easy to change our Shovel program without breaking older serialized VMs (which have state matching older versions of the program); to get correct error messages in case of multiple programs, we also store the sources in `VmSources`;
+   and `VmBytecode`; we store the bytecode to make it easy to change our Shovel program without breaking older serialized VMs (which have state matching older versions of the program); to get correct error messages in case of multiple versions of the program, we also store the sources in `VmSources`;
  * because we store the page contents outside the VM, we need to also remember the current page contents in `PageContent`;
  * `UserRead` serves the same purpose as `*user-read*` in the previous